Hugh Clopton: Death and burial

 He died on 15 September 1497, holding the manor of Clopton as a tenant-in-chief of King Henry VII "as of the manor of the Castle of Beaudesert" by 1/8 of a knight's fee, and left as his heir William Clopton (died 1521), the son of his nephew John, then aged 15.
 In 1504 William had livery of his great-uncle Hugh's manors of Clopton and Little Wilmcote, and his lands in Stratford and Bridgetown.

 By his will, dated a week before his death, he provided for the completion of the Stratford improvements, and left a hundred marks to twenty-four maidens of the town and £200 for rebuilding the cross aisle of the parish church.
 He also instituted exhibitions of £4 a year each for five years for three poor scholars at each university of Oxford and Cambridge, and gave £10 to the common box of the Mercers Company, and other sums to the Venturers fellowship resident in Zeland, Brabant, and Flanders, and to "the fellowship of the Staple of Calais".

 Clopton desired to be buried in the parish church of Stratford, if he died in that town, where he spent much time in his later years.
-But he died in his London house, in the parish of St Margaret Lothbury, and he finally bequeathed his body to the church of that parish.
+Instead, he died in his London house, in the parish of St Margaret Lothbury, and he finally bequeathed his body to the church of that parish.